Fan death: Hypothermia

 Hypothermia is abnormally low body temperature caused by inadequate thermoregulation.
 As the metabolism slows down at night, one becomes more sensitive to temperature, and thus supposedly more prone to hypothermia.
 Most at risk would be someone in frail health over an extended period of time.
 Investigative autopsies of purported fan death victims showed that issues like heart problems and alcoholism may have been exacerbated by the temperature drop, thus allowing the victims to succumb to that illness more easily.

 Asphyxiation

 It is alleged that fans may cause asphyxiation by oxygen displacement and carbon dioxide intoxication.
 In the process of human respiration, inhaled fresh air is exhaled with a lower concentration of oxygen gas (O2) and higher concentration of carbon dioxide gas (CO2), causing a gradual reduction of O2 and buildup of CO2 in a completely unventilated room.
-However, this is true of any room without ventilation, and a running fan will not greatly improve or worsen the problem.
+However, this is true of any room without ventilation, and a running fan will not greatly improve or worsen the problem, except in zero-gravity environments where exhaled air tends to form a bubble around astronauts' heads instead of dispersing normally.